adampresley/trackathon/README.md

 # Trackathon

-**Track-a-thon** is an application for groups or organizations to track and manage Hackathons.
+**Trackathon** is an application for groups or organizations to track and manage Hackathons.
 A hackathon is some type of scheduled event where developers, testers, designers, etc get together to collaborate quickly on some type of software project.